 If you’re wondering when the perfect time to use a Vasco Mini 2 translator would be, then think rural.
 If you’re travelling off the beaten track, or in countries not as often visited by tourists, or you need the ability to talk deeper than just polite small talk, then the translator would be great.

 The Vasco Mini 2 is a great way to make friends, and travel deeper than just being able to say ‘hello’.
+And if you’re travelling long term, you know how important that is.

 How much is the Vasco Mini 2?